Mental health assessment and referral

 How will it help health professionals?

-GPs and other health professionals can also find it challenging to find appropriate mental health services for their patients.
+GPs and other health professionals may find it challenging to find appropriate mental health services for their patients.

-Health professionals who have been providing mental health care for a patient can also use the Central Intake team to step their patient up or down to other levels of care.
+Health professionals who have been providing mental health care for a patient can also use the CIRS team to step their patient up or down to other levels of care.

 What is the IAR tool?